joelburget/d4/README.md

-# Data-Driven Declarative Documents
+# d4 -- *Declarative* Data-Driven Documents

-**D4.js** is a JavaScript library for declaratively displaying data.
-It replicates a small subset of [D3.js](https://d3js.org)'s functionality.
+This is a demonstration of authoring d3-like documents in a declarative style.
+We're still able to use most of d3's functionality, but avoiding the mutable core.
+Instead, we use React to specify the svg we want to see.

 ## Why?

-This is an experiment in replacing the mutative style of d3 with a more declarative style.
-We use React to handle rendering, which makes most of the complexity go away.
+d3 can produce fantastic results.
+Look no further than [Mike Bostock's blocks](https://bl.ocks.org/mbostock) for some examples.
+Unfortunately, I always find d3 code difficult to understand and extend, in the same way I used to find code difficult ot approach before React forced a declarative style.
+By using React for data-driven documents, we can improve comprehension and performance, and use tools from the React ecosystem.

 ### What's here